Ransomware Prevention

 Implement Robust Backup Policies

 Implementing robust backup policies is vital for effective recovery post-attack.
 Adhere to the 3-2-1 backup policy: create three copies of your data, stored in two different formats, with one copy kept offsite.
 Regularly back up your data to ensure its safety, adjusting the backup frequency based on data importance.
-Avoid having all backups connected simultaneously to prevent unauthorized access by threat actors.
+Avoid having all backups connected simultaneously to prevent unauthorised access by threat actors.

 Periodically test and validate the ability to restore data from backups to ensure their reliability and effectiveness during restoration.
 This practice guarantees that your business can quickly recover data and resume operations following a ransomware attack.